Swift-AI/Swift-AI/README.md

-# Swift-AI
+# Swift AI
-Highly optimized, multi-purpose Artificial Intelligence / Machine Learning library written in Swift.
+The only high-performance Artificial Intelligence / Machine Learning library written entirely in Swift.
+These tools are suitable for use in iOS and OS X applications, with support for more platforms coming soon!

 ### Features
 - [x] Feed-Forward Neural Network